Tony Muhammad: Scientology

 In 2005, Muhammad got Nation of Islam leader Louis Farrakhan interested in Scientology, saying Scientology helped him recover from the psychological shock of his police arrest.
 Farrakhan has since then organized mass Scientology seminars for Nation of Islam members.

-Muhammad has been appearing in Scientology promotional videos and in 2017, received the Church of Scientology's Freedom Medal.
-He was a guest of honor at the opening of the first scientology centre in Ireland in 2017.
-After more than a decade as a scientologist, Muhammad went clear in 2020, attaining a high rank within the organization.
+Muhammad has been appearing in Scientology promotional videos and in 2017, received an International Association of Scientologists Freedom Medal award.
+He was a guest of honor at the opening of the first Church of Scientology in Ireland in 2017.
+After more than a decade as a scientologist, Muhammad went clear in 2020, attaining a high status within the organization.
 Reverend Alfreddie Johnson, with whom Muhammad holds joint events, is also a Scientologist.